google/VoltAir/doc/src/main/Main.md

 ## <a name="11"></a> Why did we choose to use Qt and what is QtQuick?

 [QtQuick][] is one of the many frameworks provided by the [Qt Project][Qt].
 It is best described as a 2D scene graph with an accompanying renderer.
-You build up a tree of items, each of which reprsent some aspect of the scene: graphics, physics, input, audio, data storage, etc. You can define your own items by either subclassing `QQuickItem` (for items that have some graphical significance) or `QObject` (for items that are important for other uses). `QQuickItem` is actually a subclass of `QObject`.
+You can build up a tree of items, each of which represents some aspect of the scene: graphics, physics, input, audio, data storage, etc. You can also define your own items by either subclassing `QQuickItem` (for items that have some graphical significance) or `QObject` (for items that are important for other uses).
+NOTE: `QQuickItem` is actually a subclass of `QObject`.

 The QtQuick framework provides only a very shallow hierarchy of `QQuickItem` subclasses.
-Instead, the prescribed way to instantiate the objects is to write the graph in *QML*, a markup language in which you can describe hierarchies of QQuickItem.
+Instead, the prescribed way to instantiate the objects is to write the graph in *QML*, a markup language in which you can describe hierarchies of `QQuickItem`s.
 Instead of providing a class hierarchy of `QQuickItem`s, Qt provides a hierarchy of QML `Item`s, of which there are hundreds.
 When you subclass from `QQuickItem`, you can register your class to become available in QML as well.
-You can also write a QML file that can then be instantiated as you would a single item.
+You can also write a QML file that can then be instantiated as you would a single `Item`.

 Due to time constraints, writing our own engine from the ground up wasn't really an option.
-We looked at various UI frameworks and game engines and decided Qt was the more daring choice due to the lack of games developed in it, but also a very interesting one due to the future ability to extend it into a rich editor, support from Digia, and many technical development advantages.
+We looked at various UI frameworks and game engines and decided Qt was not only the more daring choice due to the lack of games developed in it, but also a very interesting one due to the future ability to extend it into a rich editor, support from Digia, and many technical development advantages such
-For example, below is just a few of the benefits we found working with Qt and QtQuick:
+as:
   * Provided a platform abstraction that allowed us to also develop and test on desktop, reducing iteration time
   * Included a scene graph and out of the box "serialization" mechanism